 Catch Management

 Once the Meeting of the Parties has allocated rights for a SIOFA fishery, CCPs may transfer all or part of their allocation in any specified year to another CCP by mutual agreement.
-Any transfer of allocation shall be without prejudice to future agreements on the allocation of fishing rights.
+Any transfer of allocation shall, at a minimum, require notification to the Secretariat who shall notify CCPs and be without prejudice to future agreements on the allocation of fishing rights.

+New entrants may not transfer their allocated rights for a SIOFA fishery within the first 3 years of being approved as a new entrant.

 For each SIOFA fishery with allocated rights, the Meeting of the Parties should establish additional rules for: